Ben Dunne (businessman, born 1908): Career

 Dunne moved to Drogheda in the newly established Irish Free State in 1926.
 He was employed as an apprentice first in Anderson's of West Street, Drogheda and later in Cameron's Drapery store in Longford.
 It was after his move to Longford that he added an "e" to his surname.
-In the mid 1930s, he moved on to Cork where he worked as a buyer for Roches Stores in the menswear department.
-In 1944, Dunne left Roches Stores to open a drapery shop with his friend, Des Darrer, across the road from Roches Stores on Patrick Street.
+In the mid 1930s, he moved to Cork, where he worked as a buyer for Roches Stores in the menswear department.
+In 1944, Dunne left Roches Stores to open a drapery shop with his friend, Des Darrer, across the road from Roches Stores on St Patrick's Street.
 Dunne and Darrer would remain in partnership until 1952, when it was dissolved and Darrer took ownership of the Waterford Dunnes Stores, renaming it Darrers.

 Dunnes opened a second branch of his new Dunnes Stores on North Main Street, Cork, which were followed by stores in Waterford and Mallow.
 The tenth store, in Wexford, opened in 1955, and the first store in Dublin opened in 1958.
-In 1960, Dunne launched the store's first own-brand product, a ladies jacket under the label St Bernard.
+In 1960, Dunne launched the store's first own-brand product, a ladies jacket under the label St Bernard, modelled on the Marks & Spencer St Michael brand.
 By 1964, Dunnes Stores had expanded into grocery and had an annual turnover of £6 million.
 Dunne purchased two other Dublin stores, Bolger's and Cassidy's, in 1972 which had 11 shops across Dublin combined.
 Dunnes Stores opened its first branch in Northern Ireland in 1976.